gitsuko/python-socket/README.md

-# simple-python-socket
+# python-socket app
-This is a command-line socket program written in Python.
+A command-line socket program written in Python.

 ## Features